PIYUSH-NEXTGEN/Learning-collections/machine_learning/notes/cost_function.md

 Imagine you're trying to find the lowest point in a dark valley:

-- The **cost function** is the terrain itself — hills and valleys
+- The **cost function** is the terrain itself  hills and valleys
 - The **gradient** is the slope under your feet at any moment
-- **Gradient Descent** is the strategy: always step in the direction the slope goes down
+- Gradient Descent is the strategy: always step in the direction the slope goes down

 ---